Learn how to say friend in Farsi with pronunciation and cultural context.

 • Salam, doost-e man! – Hello, my friend!

-More affectionate versions include:
+More affectionate variations include:

 • Salam, doost-e azizam! – Hello, my dear friend